 Summer is grillin’ time in North America, and vegetarians shouldn’t be left out of the fun.

-Orzo, a pasta that looks similar in shape to rice, is classified in Italy as a pastina, a category of tiny shapes commonly used for soups, pasta salads, and side dishes.
+Orzo is a pasta that is similar in shape to rice.
+In Italy, it's known as a pastina, a category of tiny shapes commonly used for soups, pasta salads, and side dishes.

 What I love about eating orzo pasta is that I can convince myself it is a whole grain (well, it’s made from durum wheat) and that it’s not a pasta at all.